STRIDES/NIHCloudLabAzure/notebooks/GenAI/azure_infra_setup/README.md

 ### 7. Retrieving API Keys

 Retrieve the API keys for each service created by the ARM template deployment.
 These secrets are confidential and should be handled appropriately.
-Once the output is received, the values will be added to your `.env` file, which should be created in the ./notebooks/GenAI directory.
-Note that this `.env` file is already added to the `.gitignore`.
+Once the output is received, the values should be added to your `.env` file, which should be created in the [GenAI](../) directory.
+Note that this `.env` file is already added to the `.gitignore` file, which tells Git which files or directories to ignore in a project, preventing them from being tracked or included in version control.
+Adding `.env` to `.gitignore` is crucial because it prevents sensitive information like API keys and passwords from being exposed in your version control system.

 **Azure Storage Account**